adriaFreixasWb/git-calisthenics/docs/Session5.md

 ```

 Now checkout main, you will see once again that the changes made on your branch are not on main.<br/>
-Now add the folowing changes to your *list-of-conflicts.txt*
+Now add the following changes to your *list-of-conflicts.txt*
 ```
 Starting section
 ================
 This is a start
 Body
 ----
-Your boady is your best friend
+Your body is your best friend
 Conclusion
 ----------
-Handle your body with the upmost respecte
+Handle your body with the upmost respect
 The end
 ```
 Now if you open *list-of-conflicts.txt* on visual studio code you will face something like this